Is This White House Aide Trying To Sink A Deal On DACA?

-WASHINGTON ― As lawmakers seek to negotiate a deal to give legal status to young undocumented immigrants, one of President Donald Trump’s senior policy advisers seems to be pursuing a strategy to torpedo the negotiations.
+WASHINGTON ― As lawmakers seek to negotiate a deal to give legal status to young undocumented immigrants, one of President Donald Trump’s senior policy advisers seems to be pursuing a strategy to torpedo the talks.

-Stephen Miller, who’s devoted much of his career to advocating for more deportations and slashing legal immigration, has been given wide berth to work on the outlines of a potential agreement to protect recipients of the Deferred Action for Childhood Arrivals program, which Trump announced last month he would end.
+Stephen Miller, who’s devoted much of his career to advocating for more deportations and slashing legal immigration, has been given significant latitude to work on the outlines of a potential agreement to protect recipients of the Deferred Action for Childhood Arrivals program, which Trump announced last month he would end.

 Trump also said he wanted Congress to pass legislation to give so-called Dreamers ― young undocumented immigrants who came to the U.S. as children ― legal status before March, when they are set to begin losing protections in larger numbers.
 But there’s doubt on Capitol Hill about whether Miller wants the same ― and concern that he may have enough influence to sink a deal if he doesn’t.